On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

 \subsection{Discrete groups generated by hyperbolic reflections and Coxeter groups}

-The word ``hyperbolic'' is often attached to the expression ``Coxeter groups'' in the literature.
-In the same vein, the relation between ``discrete groups generated by hyperbolic reflections'' and ``hyperbolic Coxeter groups'' is not always clearly transparent.
-It does not always seem to mean the same thing.
-For instance, in the article of Krammer~\cite{Kr09}, ``hyperbolic Coxeter group'' means a Coxeter group attached to a weakly hyperbolic root system, whereas in Humphreys' book~\cite{Hu90} this means a strict subclasses of Coxeter groups attached to a weakly hyperbolic root system.
+The relation between ``hyperbolic Coxeter groups'' and discrete groups generated by hyperbolic reflections is not always transparent in the literature.
+The terminology ``hyperbolic Coxeter group'' is used by many authors, but not in a consistent way.
+For instance, in the article of Krammer~\cite{Kr09}, ``hyperbolic Coxeter group'' means a Coxeter group attached to a weakly hyperbolic root system, whereas in Humphreys' book~\cite{Hu90} this means a strict subclass of Coxeter groups attached to a weakly hyperbolic root system.
 See also the difference in the use of these expressions between~\cite{Da08,Ra06,AbBr08} or \cite{Do08}.
 We end this section by clarifying the relation between those terms.